pylint-dev/pylint/README.rst

 ------------

-We welcome all contributions, doc, code, checking issues for duplicate or telling us that we can close them, confirming that it's still an issue, creating issues because you found a bug or want a feature... everything helps !
+We welcome all contributions, doc, code, checking issues for duplicate or telling us that we can close them, confirming that it's still an issue, `creating issues because you found a bug or want a feature`_... everything helps !

 Please follow the `code of conduct`_ and check `the contribution documentation`_ if you want to make a code contribution.

+.. _creating issues because you found a bug or want a feature: https://pylint.pycqa.org/en/latest/contact.html#bug-reports-feedback
 .. _code of conduct: https://github.com/Pierre-Sassoulas/pylint/blob/main/CODE_OF_CONDUCT.md
 .. _the contribution documentation: https://pylint.pycqa.org/en/latest/development_guide/contribute.html